drewhart/geonomics_docs/sphinx_dir/doc.rst

 Visualization
 *************

-Each :py:`Species` has a wide variety of visualization methods (:py:`Species.plot`, :py:`Species.plot_fitness`, etc.), which aim to help users design, run, explore, present, and explain their models' behavior and results.
+Each :py:`Model` object has a variety of visualization methods (:py:`Model.plot`, :py:`Model.plot_fitness`, etc.), which aim to help users design, run, explore, present, and explain their :py:`Models`' behavior and results.
-These methods can be called on a :py:`Species` at any time (e.g. as soon as the :py:`Species` has been created, or after the model has run for any number of timesteps); but it is worth mentioning that some methods may be invalid depending on the point in model-time at which they're called (e.g.  :py:`Species.plot_genotype`, :py:`Species.plot_phenotype`, and :py:`Species.plot_fitness` cannot be run for Species that have not yet been burned in, as they will not yet have genomes assigned) or the :py:`Species` on which they're called
+These methods can be called at any time (e.g. as soon as the :py:`Model` has been created, or after it has run for any number of timesteps); but it is worth mentioning that some methods may be invalid depending on the point in model-time at which they're called (e.g. :py:`Model.plot_genotype`, :py:`Model.plot_phenotype`, and :py:`Model.plot_fitness` cannot be run for :py:`Models` that have not yet been burned in, as they will not yet have genomes assigned), or on the :py:`Species` for which they're called
 (e.g. the aforementioned methods cannot create plots for a :py:`Species` that has no :py:`GenomicArchitecture`; and likewise, the :py:`Species.plot_demographic_changes` method cannot be called for a :py:`Species` for which demographic changes were not parameterized).

-The :py:`Landscape` object and its :py:`Layer`\s also both have a :py:`plot` method.
+Below is a list of the visualization methods available, with example output for each (generated from the default Geonomics :py:`Model`):

+:: VIZ FUNCTION

+:: PLOT

+:: VIZ FUNCTION

+:: PLOT

+:: ...

 -------------------------------------------------------------------------------